-Social Equity and Public Policy Analysis
+Social Equity and Public Service

 Named for the nation’s first elected African-American governor, the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University is hosting its first Public Service Weekend.
 During the conference, students will gain an understanding of social equity in public policy analysis through Geographic Information Systems (GIS) mapping and empirical analysis of disparities in areas such as housing, economics, crime, and transportation.
 In addition, students will be introduced to critical thinking skills, learn about career path options, interact with Wilder School faculty and graduate students, Virginia policymakers, and network with their peers in the program.

 - Skill-building weekend focused on GIS mapping analysis and social equity.

 - Understanding the public policy decision-making process, including a tour of the Virginia General Assembly, discussions with senior elected officials,

 - On-site examination of equity in emergency preparedness through the Virginia Department of Emergency Management, through a discussion of the deadly Charlottesville weekend in 2017 following the “Unite the Right” Rally.